 Students need an overall cumulative GPA of 3.0 or above to apply for the internship.
 Students will work in their internship 4.5 days per week and receive 12 credits in political science.
 They also take one course from a set of 30-40 offered by TWC and receive 4 additional credits.
 The internship and the course each count as one elective toward the political science major or the international relations major.
 Alternatively, a student might be able to receive credit from another department for a course on a non-political science topic.

-Internships are available Fall and Spring semester.
-Students interested in applying are urged to attend a general interest and informational meeting the semester before they wish to take up the internship.
-For additional information contact Professor L. Powell.
+Internships are available in both the fall and spring semesters.
+Students interested in applying should contact Professor Niemi well in advance of their intended time in Washington.
 (Internships are also available at TWC in the summer for no credit or one credit.
 These are not offered by the Political Science Department but by the Career Center.
 For summer internships at TWC, contact the University of Rochester Career Center directly.)